-The estimated change in the total count of Carnaby's Black-Cockatoo over the period 2010 - 2018 indicates a decline during the early years of the GCC (2010 - 2015) with the count being approximately constant since then (Figure 3).
+The estimated change in the total count of Carnaby's Black-Cockatoo over the period 2010 - 2019 indicates a decline during the early years of the GCC (2010 - 2015) with the count being approximately constant since then (Figure 3).
 The roost occupancy rate is estimated to be declining at a rate of about 3% each year.
 Removal of the 'mega' roost (which could be seen as an outlier) had no effect on these results.
 Between 2010 and 2014 it is estimated that the total counts of Carnaby's Black-Cockatoo were substantial underestimates of the number of birds present in the region, whereas counts after 2015 have been in close agreement with the predicted total count.
 This is consistent with a change in the number of occupied roosts surveyed, from 25 - 37 in 2010 - 2014, to 42 - 43 in 2016 - 2018.
-The overall change in the estimated total count of Carnaby's Black-Cockatoos on the Perth-Peel Coastal Plain between 2010 and 2018 is a decline of 42%, or an average of 5% per year.
+The low number of occupied roosts in 2019 (34) is likely due to the slightly fewer surveys undertaken this year and that several roosts in the Gnangara-Pinjar pine plantation were not surveyed.
+The overall change in the estimated total count of Carnaby's Black-Cockatoos on the Perth-Peel Coastal Plain between 2010 and 2019 is a decline of 35%, or an average of 4% per year.

-Figure 3: Change in the estimated abundance of Carnaby's Black-Cockatoo in the Perth-Peel Coastal Plain region 2010-2018 based on results of the Great Cocky Counts.
+Figure 3: Change in the estimated abundance of Carnaby's Black-Cockatoo in the Perth-Peel Coastal Plain region 2010-2019 based on results of the Great Cocky Counts.
 The estimated trend in abundance (dashed line) is based on the predicted total count (red diamonds, with approximate 95% prediction limits) after accounting for roosts that were not surveyed or had been cleared.
 The actual roost counts for each year are shown as black squares.